laravel/vapor-docs/1.0/introduction.md

 ### Dashboard Authorization

-Vapor UI exposes a dashboard at `/vapor-ui`.
+Vapor UI exposes a dashboard at the `/vapor-ui` URI.
 By default, you will only be able to access this dashboard in the `local` environment.
-Within your `app/Providers/VaporUiServiceProvider.php` file, there is a `gate` method.
-This authorization gate controls access to Vapor UI in **non-local** environments.
+However, within your `app/Providers/VaporUiServiceProvider.php` file, there is a `gate` method that controls access to the Vapor UI dashboard in **non-local** environments.
 You are free to modify this gate as needed to restrict access to your Vapor UI dashboard:

 ```php
 /**